zuocheng-liu/pni/README.md

 PNI - PHP Native Interface
 ===============

-PHP Native Interface (PNI) is a PHP extension that lets PHP code use code and code libraries written in other languages, such as C and C++.
+PHP Native Interface (PNI) is a PHP extension that enables PHP code to call and be called by native applications (programs specific to a hardware and operating system platform) and libraries written in other languages such as C, C++ and assembly..

 It resembles Java Native Interface (JNI).